Daniel Clark

 Biography:

 My main area of expertise is U.S. Labor History.
 My first book, Like Night and Day: Unionization in a Southern Mill Town (University of North Carolina Press, 1997), explored what unionization meant to workers and managers at cotton mills in a North Carolina community during the 1940s and 1950s.
-My most recent book, Disruption in Detroit: Autoworkers and the Elusive Postwar Boom (University of Illinois Press, 2018), argues that for ordinary autoworkers the period from 1945-60 was marked by job instability and economic insecurity, not a steady rise into the middle class.
+My second book, Disruption in Detroit: Autoworkers and the Elusive Postwar Boom (University of Illinois Press, 2018), argues that for ordinary autoworkers the period from 1945-60 was marked by job instability and economic insecurity, not a steady rise into the middle class.
+My most recent book, Listening to Workers: Oral Histories of Metro-Detroit Autoworkers in the 1950s (University of Illinois Press, 2024) is a collection of life history narratives constructed from my interviews with retired autoworkers.
+The goal was to provide a sense of autoworkers as full-fledged human beings, for whom jobs in the auto industry were one aspect of their complicated lives.
+Both of the books published by the University of Illinois Press are part of the Working Class in American History series.

 I regularly teach courses on U.S. Labor and Cold War America as well as undergraduate and graduate seminars.
 I also teach courses about Detroit labor history and oral history methodology.